eriktoller/VPAEM/README.md

 ![logo](https://github.com/eriktoller/VPAEM/blob/main/VPAEM_logo.png)
 # VPAEM (Vertical Plane Analytic Element Model)
 The Vertical Plane Analytic Element Model (VPAEM) is a computer program for modelling groundwater flow in the vertical plane.
 The program includes multiple groundwater features, e.g. fractures, cavities, inhomogeneities and more.
-It is written in ´C++´ and is run through a *MATLAB* script.
+It is written in `C++` and is run through a *MATLAB* script.

 The program has been developed based on the limitless analytic element introduced in Strack (2018) and include:
 - constant pressure elements